colindean/talks/code_review/Github Universe 2016/Code Review is an Architectural Necessity - Blog Series.md

 ### Compliance

 You have more than one person on your team knowledgeable of Section 508, WAIS, or ARIA, and internationalization and localization standards?
-Code review not only aids compliance by expert review, but can teach best practice, thereby expanding the number of people who can *write* code with accessibility in mind.
+Code review not only aids compliance by expert review, but can teach best practice, thereby expanding the number of people who can *write* code with **accessibility** in mind.

-Code review drives auditability.
+Code review drives **auditability**.
 You've probably heard the phrase "History is written by the victor."
 Well, Git history is written by the victorious commit!
 Version control shows what changed and the reason for the change, but it does not describe the decisions that were dropped.
 A code review system preserves those discussions and decisions.

 The quality of using the tools chosen for the project in the best way they were designed to be used is called **idiomaticity**.
 Ever seen Java that looked like C?
 Lisp littered with lets?
 Java-style mutable objects everywhere in your Scala?
 These are violations of the idioms that these tools proscribe.
 Idiom violations can make for *less readable* code, and in some cases, *less performant* code: writing idiomatic code enables the compiler or interpreter produce or run faster programs.